scikit-plots/scikit-plots/scikitplot/mcp/_maintenance/MCP_REVIEW_GUIDE.md

 fill** during the mcp review campaign — the analogue of the corpus `scikitplot_corpus_DEEP_SEMANTIC_REVIEW_GUIDE.md`.

+> **2026-08-05 update:** the original register predates the runnable server.
+> MCP-SRV-001 is now **RESOLVED** with `_server.py`, `__main__.py`, Docker-aware
+> Streamable HTTP startup, `/healthz`, and CLI/server tests.
+The core URI,
+> finite-score, fragment, duplicate-RRF, strict-mode, and deterministic-ordering
+> controls are also implemented in the current source.
+Historical finding text
+> is retained as audit history rather than deleted.

 The findings below are **seeded candidates** from a first grounded read of the source (2026-08).
 Each is either CONFIRMED (behaviour verified) or CANDIDATE (needs the campaign to confirm severity/validity).
-None is fixed yet — this session only built the maintenance/handoff scaffolding.
+Several are now resolved; historical problem statements remain below as audit evidence.
 A future session should verify, prioritise, fix, and gate them via the per-finding workflow, updating the `Status` rows.

 Scope reviewed so far: `_core.py`, `_hybrid.py`, `_corpus_annoy.py`, `__init__.py`
-(24 core/hybrid tests green; all modules 3.8→3.15+ clean, all carry `from __future__ import annotations`).
-NOT yet reviewed line-by-line: the two test files; the corpus-integration paths against a real corpus source.
+(69 tests green; Python 3.10+ server target).
+The current CLI and server tests are reviewed; the corpus-integration paths against a real corpus source.

 ---